 WWF Living Planet Report

 WWF’s Living Planet Report, published every two years, is a scientific study of biodiversity and the health of our planet.
 Since 1998, it has been charting the devastating impacts human activities are having on the world’s wildlife and natural world.
-In the 2020 Report, it indicated a 68% average decline of birds, amphibians, mammals, fish, and reptiles since 1970.
+The 2022 report revealed an average decline of 69% in species populations since 1970.
 Biodiversity is being lost at an alarming rate and this loss effects our own health and well-being.

 Role of Geneva